 Luiseno men did not originally wear Indian feather headdresses

 like the Sioux.
 Luiseno women wore basket hats, and men went bare-headed.

 Traditionally, Luiseno men and women both wore their hair long.

-The Luisenos wore native tattoos
+The Luisenos wore native tattoo designs

 that showed their clan affiliations, and they also painted their faces for special occasions.